piyush-saurabh/esp32-boiler-plate/README.md

 ```

 #### Open this repository in dev container
+Note: Before running the below command, make sure the ESP32 is connected to the system and pointing to the correct COM port in the file `.devcontainer.json`.
+If ESP32 is not connected, it will result in an error.

 * Press `Ctrl+Shift+P`
 * Type "Open Folder in Container" and select the option "**Dev Containers: Open Folder in Container...**"